 Candidates who are considered for admission may be required to submit a work portfolio and/or be required to attend a personal or telephone interview during the latter stages of the admission process.

-Students complete a minimum of 12 units, of which 6 of 9 must normally be SIAT course units.
-For students with a non-SIAT Master's, 9 units must normally be SIAT graduate courses.
+This program consists of courses, two terms of a research colloquium, a comprehensive examination and a thesis.
+Students complete a minimum of 12 course units, of which 6 units must normally be SIAT graduate courses.
+For students with a non-SIAT master's, 9 units must normally be SIAT graduate courses.

 Introduces the core values of interdisciplinary scholarship through engagement with history, theory and practice in the study of science, technology, society and culture.
 This course will be a reading-intensive, extended seminar style investigation of theoretical and historical references in science and technology studies and broader societal implications of technologies.
 Prerequisite: SIAT Graduate Student.